Kevin Johnson (businessman): Microsoft

 Johnson joined Microsoft in 1992, working in global technical support and, later, sales and marketing.
 In 2001, he led the rollout of Microsoft wireless internet in Starbucks stores, which is when he met and began working with Starbucks founder Howard Schultz.
 In 2003, Johnson was appointed group vice president of Microsoft's worldwide sales, marketing and services group.
 As head of worldwide sales, the company's top sales post, he "re-engineered field sales and realigned subsidiary operations" in around 80 countries.

 On September 30, 2005, he was appointed co-president of Microsoft's newly created Platforms division, assuming sole responsibility after co-president Jim Allchin retired in 2006, giving Johnson responsibility over Windows Live, Windows operating systems, online advertising, search functions, servers, tools, and MSN online.
 Johnson oversaw $20 billion out of Microsoft's $56 billion in revenue, spearheading its "revamped online search and advertising strategy," regarded as crucial to competing with Google's online search tools.
 In 2006, Fortune named Johnson fourth on a list of "Rising Stars" in the technology industry.
 On the Senior Leadership Team, he became one of six executives along with Steve Ballmer and Bill Gates who oversaw strategy for Microsoft.
 Overseeing the release of Windows Vista in 2006 and 2007, in 2007 Johnson led Microsoft's acquisition of the online advertising company aQuantive for $6 billion.
 In 2008, he was a key figure in negotiations between Yahoo and Microsoft, with Microsoft ultimately withdrawing an acquisition offer.
 He resigned from Microsoft in July 2008.
 In a statement announcing his departure from Microsoft, Steve Ballmer, CEO, Microsoft, praised Johnson's contribution to the company.

 Juniper

 In September 2008, Johnson became CEO of Juniper Networks, in Sunnyvale, California.

 In July 2013, Juniper Networks announced that Johnson would step down as CEO and planned to retire.
-He continued to serve as CEO while a search for a new CEO was conducted.
+He continued as CEO while a search for a new CEO was conducted.
 In January 2014, he was succeeded as Juniper CEO by Shaygan Kheradpir.